 FAQ

+1. How do I register my website with Google Search Console?
 You need a Google account and must verify your website, for example by uploading an HTML file or inserting a meta tag.

+2. What data does Google Search Console provide?
 It provides data on search queries, clicks, impressions, technical errors, indexing status, and more.

+3. How often is the data updated?
 Data typically updates with a delay of one to two days.

+4. Can I use Google Search Console without technical knowledge?
 Yes, basic functions are understandable for beginners, but some experience is often needed for technical troubleshooting.

+5. Is Google Search Console only relevant for SEO?
 Primarily yes, it supports organic search optimization but can also help with technical website issues.

+6. How many websites can I manage in Google Search Console?
 You can add multiple websites and property types (domain, URL prefix) for free.

+7. Is there a mobile app for Google Search Console?
 Google does not offer an official app, but the tool is accessible via mobile browsers.

+8. How secure is my data with Google Search Console?
 Data is securely stored by Google and accessible only to verified users.